Isle of Wight Guru

 Playgrounds in Freshwater and West wight

-Freshwater playground is not as new as some, but is a good size and also has an outdoor gym (in the park just off the main road - PO40 9AX).
+Freshwater playground is not as new as some, but it is a good size and also has an outdoor gym (in the park just off the main road - PO40 9AX).
 There are two halves to it, with one bit for toddlers and another bit for slightly older children.
 It's on a huge patch of grass so your noisy children can run around happily.

 Freshwater playground